postm1/SpacerNET_Union/README.md

 This project is a back-end plugin written in **cpp** for **Spacer.NET** editor using **Union SDK**.
 It's responsibility is to integrate editor features into the game and communicate with the interface.

+The **Spacer.NET** contains also two additional files that can be only obtained from **SpacerNET.mod**:
+- **zwe_controller.dll**
+    Contains code responsible for implementing alternative controller for camera movement / picking vobs.
+- **SpacerNET.patch**
+    Contains memory patches required to run the editor.

 #### Project details

 - **NOTE!** Do not add new Union Files via Visual Studio 2015 UI, because it won't work.